 All students make a guided choice beginning of year 9: they either continue with both their languages, leading to GCSEs in two languages in year 11, or opt to replace one of their languages with another GCSE or applied course.
-Courses currently offered include GCSE Art, GCSE Product Design, GCSE Business Studies, GCSE Computer Science, GCSE Drama, Cambridge National Health & Social Care and BTEC Information and Creative Technology.
+Courses currently offered include GCSE Art, GCSE Design Technology, GCSE Business Studies, GCSE Computer Science, GCSE Drama, Cambridge National Health & Social Care and Cambridge National Information Technologies.

 At Key Stage 4 all students study the core curriculum of English, Mathematics, Science (double or triple GCSE), PE and Life Studies.
-Students continue with the choice they made for year 9, and have three further choices to make from a wide range, including Computing Science, Media Studies, Product Design, Graphic Products and Psychology.
+Students continue with the choice they made for year 9, and have three further choices to make from a wide range, including Computer Science, Media Studies, Design Technology, Sociology and Psychology.
 The study of a modern foreign language and either Geography or History to GCSE is compulsory for the majority of students and will form two of their three choices.
 Most students will go to gain 9 or 10 GCSEs.
 Some students will study fewer and will be given support through our Study Support programme.

 Our Key Stage 5 curriculum caters for learners of all abilities.
 We offer courses the 6th Form Foundation Course for those students who need longer to prepare for advanced level study, as well as applied (BTEC or Cambridge Technical) courses and traditional A levels.
 Courses include BTEC Business Extended Diploma, and A levels in Chemistry, Sociology, Economics and Russian.
 Full details of the range of A level courses can be found on the school website.
 There is also a 6th Form Enrichment programme which provides a range of extra-curricular opportunities.